 18. Fortune Teller

-Wear drapey clothing and shawls, lots of flashy gold and silver jewelry—including your largest hoop earrings—and a turban or headscarf (read this tutorial on how to tie it!).
+Wear drapey clothing and shawls, lots of flashy gold and silver jewelry—including your largest hoop earrings—and a turban or headscarf (here is some inspiration on how to tie it!).
 Bring a Magic 8 Ball with you, and your fortune-telling talents will be in demand all evening long.